Course Content and Outcome Guide for BA 218

 Upon successful completion of Personal Finance, the student will be able to:

-- Demonstrate an understanding of the overall role finances play in his/her personal life.
+- Use a framework for financial planning to understand the overall role finances play in his/her personal life.

-- Demonstrate the use of sound, practical decision-making in personal financial situations.
+- Apply financial principles to demonstrate sound, practical decision-making in personal financial situations.

 - Communicate effectively in dealing with personal business matters.